 How to Claim Business Expenses

-When it’s tax time, you input your business expenses on the form that’s appropriate for your business type.
-Sole proprietors and LLCs use Form 1040 Schedule C, while S Corporations use Form 1120-S. For business use of your home, you need Form 8829, which walks you through the calculations necessary.
+Claim your business expenses on the form that’s appropriate for your business type.
+Sole proprietors, independent contractors and LLCs use Schedule C, while S Corporations use Form 1120-S. You'll need Form 8829 if you want to claim a deduction for business use of your home.
+It walks you through the necessary calculations and must be submitted with your return.

 - IRS.gov: Form 1120-S